djangofan/html-test-site/README.md

 https://github.com/pojorisin

-Instructions For Forking This Project
+Instructions On Forking This Project For Yourself
 ==================

 Steps to publishing a website on GitHub: